 Q: When do genital warts cause symptoms?

-A: Genital warts can cause symptoms if they enlarge and cause mechanical problems by rubbing against clothing, getting irritated or infected.
+A: Genital warts can cause symptoms if they enlarge, rub against clothing and get irritated or infected.
 They rarely bleed.

 Q: Are genital warts dangerous?

 A: Genital warts are generally not dangerous.
 The vast majority of genital warts are caused by low risk strains of HPV.
-90% of these low risk strains are specifically associated with HPV 6/11 strains.
-Genital warts can on occasion be caused by the high risk HPV 16/18 strains which have the potential to progress into precancerous or cancerous growths.
+90% of these strains are specifically associated with the low risk HPV 6/11 strains.
+Genital warts can on occasion be caused by the high risk HPV 16/18 strains, which do have the potential to progress into precancerous or cancerous growths.

 Q: Can any genital warts be caused by high risk strains?

 A: A very small percentage of growths presenting as genital warts are caused by high risk strains.
 In addition, 10% -20% of genital warts are caused by mixed infections which are caused by high and low risk strains.